jenkins-x-plugins/jx-secret-postrenderer/README.md

 This post renderer lets you use helm charts which contain `Secret` resources and have those secrets managed by [Kubernetes External Secrets](https://github.com/godaddy/kubernetes-external-secrets) without having to modify your charts.

-### How it works
+## How it works

-When you use this helmpost renderer:
+When you use this helm post renderer:

 * `Secret` resources are automatically translated to `ExternalSecret` resources on the fly when you use `helm install / helm update / helm template`
 *  [Kubernetes External Secrets](https://github.com/godaddy/kubernetes-external-secrets) then populates any `Secret` resources from the underlying external secret store (e.g. vault or your cloud providers secret store)
-* any missing secrets in your external secret store are initially populated from any generated secret values from your helm charts - or you can use a Secret schema to generate values from templates or generators
+* any missing secret values in your external secret store are initially populated from any generated secret values from your helm charts - or you can use a Secret schema to generate values from templates or generators

 After installing a chart things should generally look and feel the same other than:

 * you can modify secrets at any time in your secret store (e.g. vault or your cloud providers secret store) and [Kubernetes External Secrets](https://github.com/godaddy/kubernetes-external-secrets) will replicate the state to the kubernetes `Secret` resources
 * you don't need to pre-create the vault or cloud provider secret store values by hand first which is error prone

+## Editing secrets

+Once you have installed your chart with this post renderer so that [Kubernetes External Secrets](https://github.com/godaddy/kubernetes-external-secrets) manages the secret data you can edit your secret values by:

+* modify the secret using the vault / cloud provider secret store CLI
+* use the [jx secret edit -i](https://jenkins-x.io/v3/develop/reference/jx/secret/edit/) command line [like this example](https://jenkins-x.io/v3/admin/setup/secrets/#edit-secrets)

 ## GitOps Integration

 If you convert your helm charts into YAML via something like: